Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 No one plans on having a hip fracture.
 But a sudden fall or accident can be a life-changing event.
 You’ll need surgery to repair the fracture, and time for it to heal.
 It’s normal to have concerns about what to expect at this time.
 Below are answers to some common questions.

 After a hip fracture, you may not be able to move around as easily as you did before.
 But with some effort and a positive attitude, you can get back to doing many things you enjoy.

 Exercise is needed for proper healing.
 Some exercises help prevent blood clots, while others build strength to help you get out of bed and get moving.

 This often depends on your health and how well you can get around.
-You’ll usually leave the hospital within a week.
-But you may need to go to a rehab center or skilled nursing facility for an additional week or two before returning home.
+You'll usually leave the hospital within a week.
+But you may need to go to a rehabilitation center or skilled nursing facility for an additional week or two before returning home.

 Your catheter is removed once you can move to the bathroom.
 This is often a day or two after surgery.
 A therapist will teach you how to get on and off the toilet safely.

 With the help of a physical therapist, you’ll begin learning how to walk again before you leave the hospital.
-Your doctor may restrict your amount of weight-bearing activities after surgery, depending on the location of the fracture, as well as the surgery type.
-For several months following your surgery, you may need to continue walking with a cane or walker.
+Your healthcare provider may restrict your amount of weight-bearing activities after surgery, depending on the location of the fracture, as well as the surgery type.
+For several months following your surgery, you may need to continue physical therapy and walking with a cane or walker.